chemasan/tebas/README.md

 If a function named 'setUp' exists, it will be executed before each test.
 If a function named 'tearDown' exists, it will be executed after each test.
+Different function names can be used for fixtures by setting the variables TEBAS_DEFAULT_SETUP and TEBAS_DEFAULT_TEARDOWN, [example](examples/testsCustomSetUp.sh).

 Tebas provides helper functions that are available to be used in the tests:
  * assert \<command\> \[args..\] - Executes the command and checks the return code is 0.
 If the check fails it aborts the execution (calling _exit 1_).
 Square brakets or the _test_ command can be used as arguments for typical _if_ like conditional expressions (see _man test_ or _help test_)